 - What are the essential company codes?

-- How many years do you wish to analyze?
+- How many years do you want to analyze?

 - Windows 64-bit operating system

-- 64GB RAM of memory, ideally scalable between 16GB RAM and 128GB RAM
+- At least 64GB RAM, ideally scalable to 128GB RAM

 - A modern multi-core processor (min.
 8 cores)

-- 1-2TB hard disk space which supports read and write speeds of up to 300 MB/s
+- 1TB hard disk space which supports read and write speeds with at least 300 MB/s

 3. Identify or apply for a suitable SAP User

-If you would like to have more details on how to set up the user, have a look at the following article:
+If you’d like more details on how to set up the user, please have a look at the following article:

 5. Connect to your SAP system

-Also, please make sure you have the SAP connection parameters (Message / Application server, system name, system number, client, router string) at hand and downloaded the SAP JCO file from the SAP Marketplace free of charge.
-The following links will provide more detail if needed:
+Please make sure you already have these SAP connection parameters to hand (message/application server, system name, system number, client, router string) and have downloaded the SAP JCO file from the SAP Marketplace, which is free of charge.